-- Big Oil companies' push to extract and refine more extreme forms of fossil fuels has led to a surge of trains carrying toxic, explosive, and climate-polluting crude oil on our nation's rail lines.
-Trains from the Bakken Shale in North Dakota carry highly volatile crude oil and can explode catastrophically if they derail. - 165,000 Baltimoreans live, work, and go to school in the oil train "blast zone" -- the area that could be directly impacted if a crude oil train derailed and exploded. - The collapse of 26th St in 2014, the coal train explosion in Rosedale in 2013, and the derailments in the Howard St Tunnel in 2001 and 2016 all happened on the route that crude oil trains have been known to take through Baltimore. - Even when trains don't derail and explode, unrefined crude oil contains benzene and other toxic carcinogens that seep out of trains as they pass through our neighborhoods.
+- Trains carrying crude oil from North Dakota travel through downtown Baltimore to a terminal on the Fairfield Peninsula, where oil is then shipped to refineries along the East Coast.
+These trains carry highly explosive cargo and can explode catastrophically if they derail. - 165,000 Baltimoreans live, work, and go to school in the oil train "blast zone" -- the area that could be directly impacted if a crude oil train derailed and exploded. - The collapse of 26th St in 2014, the coal train explosion in Rosedale in 2013, and the derailment in the Howard St Tunnel in 2016 all happened on the route that crude oil trains have been known to take through Baltimore. - Even when trains don't derail and explode, unrefined crude oil contains benzene and other toxic carcinogens that seep out of trains as they pass through our neighborhoods.